zkoss/zk-mvvm-book/data_binding/command_binding.md

 ```
 - When clicking “Save” button or menuitem, the binder will invoke ` saveOrder() ` in a ViewModel.

 You can pass parameters to a command method.
-Please refer [MVVM/Advance/Parameters]().
+Please refer [Advanced/Parameters](/advanced/parameters.html).
-#link not yet!!

 Empty Command
 -------------